eswann/ClearScript.Installer/README.md

 For Web Projects
 ================
+Clearscript will attempt to set the copy to output correctly in the case of a web project, but if this fails:

 For web projects, set the following on all ClearScripts/V8 dlls added to the project:
 Copy to Output Directory: Do not copy